 Prostate cancer is the most common cancer among men in the UK, affecting one in eight males.

 Sometimes prostate cancer is slow growing and merely needs regular monitoring.
-In other cases, it is more aggressive, spreading outside the prostate gland fairly rapidly.
+In other cases, it is more aggressive and can fairly rapidly spread outside of the prostate gland.
 Early diagnosis and treatment is essential.

 Bob Andrews, chief executive of Benenden Health, says his diagnosis was a complete surprise.
 “I had been experiencing some pain in my coccyx and went to Benenden Hospital for an MRI,” he says.
 “It showed a shadow on my prostate and I then had another MRI scan specifically on the prostate.”